Falco (musician): Solo artist

 Falco recorded "Rock Me Amadeus", inspired in part by the Oscar-winning film Amadeus, and the song became a worldwide hit in 1986.
 It reached No. 1 in over a dozen countries, including the US, UK, and Japan, bringing the success that had eluded him in markets a few years earlier.
 The song remained in the top spot of the Billboard Hot 100 for three weeks.
 His album Falco 3 peaked at the number three position on the Billboard album charts.
 Unusually for a white act, especially one from mainland Europe, "Rock Me Amadeus" reached number six in the Billboard Top R&B Singles Chart, and Falco 3 peaked at number 18 on the Top R&B/Hip-Hop Albums charts.

-Follow-up single "Vienna Calling" was another international pop hit, peaking at No. 18 of the Billboard Charts and No. 17 on the US Cash Box Charts in 1986.
+"Vienna Calling" was another international pop hit, peaking at No. 18 of the Billboard Charts and No. 17 on the US Cash Box Charts in 1986.
 A double A-side 12" single featuring remixes of those two hits peaked at No. 4 on the US Dance/Disco charts.

 "Jeanny", the third release from the album Falco 3, brought the performer back to the top of the charts across Europe.
-Highly controversial when it was released in Germany and the Netherlands, the story of "Jeanny" was told from the point of view of a possible rapist and murderer.
-Several DJs and radio stations refused to play the ballad, which was ignored in the US, though it became a huge hit in many European countries, and inspired a sequel on his next album.
+Highly controversial when it was released in Germany and the Netherlands, the story of "Jeanny" was told from the point of view of and is sympathetic to a possible rapist and murderer.
+Several DJs and radio stations refused to play the ballad, which was ignored in the US.
+However, it became a hit in many European countries, and inspired a sequel on his next album.

 After the success of "Rock Me Amadeus", there were talks of crossing over more permanently into the U.S. by working with American producers and collaborating with other American artists.
 These possibilities fell through, in part, due to Falco's personal problems.
 At this point in his career, he was dangerously addicted to alcohol and other drugs.

 In 1986, the album Emotional was released, produced by Rob and Ferdi Bolland (Bolland & Bolland).
 Songs on the album included "Coming Home (Jeanny Part II, One Year Later)", "The Kiss of Kathleen Turner", and "Kamikaze Capa" which was written as a tribute to the late photojournalist Robert Capa.
 "The Sound of Musik" was another international success, and a Top 20 US dance hit, though it failed to make the US pop charts.